 It’s clear that Okposo isn’t the same player that he was.
-He had two mediocre seasons, and I could deal with those numbers, but the last two he has scored 23 goals and 25 assists in 130 games.
+He had two mediocre seasons, and I could deal with those numbers, but in the last two, he has scored 23 goals and 25 assists in 130 games.
 That’s about 0.37 points per game.

 His role has definitely been reduced and he’s not getting opportunities with elite linemates as he did on Long Island.

 He also has had some concussion issues and had an extremely scary time where he was hospitalized and couldn’t form a sentence nor recognize his own family members.
 Read more about that in an article on The Athletic here.

 Okposo has slipped down the depth chart and now the Sabres are paying $6M for this season, and each of the next two for a fourth-line forward.

 We can live with the fact that the contract was awful and now he’s massively overpaid.
 But Okposo did actually carve out a decent role last season, although it didn’t translate to more points.

 Okposo is 32 years old and has already seen a steep decline in production.
 One could argue that he brings great veteran leadership and experience, maybe.
 At what point do we worry about paying $6M for a player who projects for around 15 goals and 35 points?